Medicaid Coverage

 15-45 business days

 Medicaid GLP-1 coverage varies dramatically by state.
-Some states (New York, California) have broader formularies, while others severely restrict or exclude GLP-1 medications.
-Processing times tend to be longer than commercial insurance.
+Some states (New York, California) cover more medications, while others are very restrictive.
+Processing times tend to be longer than with commercial insurance.

 Common Denial Reasons & How to Avoid Them

 How to avoid: Check your state's Medicaid preferred drug list (PDL).
-If your GLP-1 isn't listed, ask your doctor to request a non-preferred drug authorization or switch to the preferred alternative.
+If your GLP-1 isn't on it, ask your doctor to request approval for a non-preferred drug or switch to the one your state does cover.

-How to avoid: Most state Medicaid programs do not cover anti-obesity medications.
+How to avoid: Most state Medicaid programs still don't cover weight loss medications.
 Some states are adding coverage under ACA expansion.
-Check with your state Medicaid office for current status.
+Check with your state Medicaid office for the latest status.

-How to avoid: Your prescribing provider must be enrolled as a Medicaid provider.
-Verify enrollment before your appointment to avoid coverage issues.
+How to avoid: Your prescribing provider has to be enrolled as a Medicaid provider.
+Check this before your appointment to avoid coverage problems.

 Step Therapy Requirements